Achaguas: History

-Achaguas was founded in 1774 by Fray Alonso de Castro, and its name was taken from the native tribe The Achaguas.
-Formerly, it was called "Santa Bárbara de la Isla de los Achaguas".
-Since 1835, the miraculous wood-carved figure of "El Nazareno de Achaguas is venerated in its church ".
-This figure was a donation that General José Antonio Páez gave to the town in agreement to the victory obtained in the battle against the Spanish for the independence of Venezuela which were to take place in Carabobo (1821).
+Achaguas first appeared on a 1707 map made by Lorenzo Palacios, and was founded in 1774 by Fray Alonso de Castro.
+Its name was taken from the Achaguas, an Indigenous people of the region.
+The Achagua people, along with the Taparita and three Spanish families, were the first to settle the area.
+In May 1779, the Otomaco also settled in the town.
+Formerly, it was called Santa Bárbara de la Isla de los Achaguas.
+Since 1835, the miraculous wood-carved figure, created by the woodcarver José de la Merced Rada from Caracas, of the Nazareno de Achaguas has been venerated in its church.
+This figure was a donation that General José Antonio Páez gave to the town in agreement to the victory obtained in the battle against the Spanish for the independence of Venezuela which were to take place in Carabobo in 1821.
+The figure presides over the colorful processions during Holy Week.